Oh boy, finally gathering the courage to write and post a SQ fanfic. It's daunting and exciting!

 If Emma's eyebrows could raise any higher, she was sure they'd be above her hairline by now.
 "Okay, my bullshit meter just skyrocketed, and probably broke.
 That's nonsense and you both know it."
 Emma made her way to Regina's desk, her strides with purpose, determined to find out the truth.

 Just then, Henry decided he was bored of the back-and-forth dance they always did, and randomly blurted out that he was going to get his game, mentioning he left it in Regina's car.
 The kid was smart, leaving something elsewhere so he could ditch an intense moment whenever his 11 year-old head got tired of adult banter, but the tactic was getting overused.
-Still, Regina reached into her desk to pull out the car keys handing it over to him.
+Still, Regina reached into her desk to pull out the car keys before handing it over to him.

 When the door closed, Emma rounded once again on Regina.
 "Okay so, I'm waiting."